Strong homotopy Lie algebras, homotopy Poisson manifolds and Courant algebroids: Introduction

 \section{Introduction}

-The concept of an $L_\infty$-algebra (sometimes called a strongly homotopy (sh) Lie algebra) was originally introduced in \cite{stasheff:introductionSHLA,stasheff:shla} as a model for ``Lie algebras that satisfy Jacobi identity up to all higher homotopies''.
+The concept of an $L_\infty$-algebra (sometimes called a strongly homotopy (sh) Lie algebra) was originally introduced in \cite{stasheff:introductionSHLA,stasheff:shla} as a model for ``Lie algebras that satisfy the Jacobi identity up to all higher homotopies''.
 A Lie 2-algebra is a categorification of a Lie algebra.
 It is well-known that the category of Lie 2-algebras is equivalent to the category of 2-term $L_\infty$-algebras \cite{baez:2algebras}.
-The structure of a Lie 2-algebra, or a $2$-term $L_\infty$-algebra appears in many areas such as string theory, higher symplectic geometry \cite{baez:classicalstring,baez:string}, and Courant algebroids \cite{Roytenberg1}.
+The structure of a Lie 2-algebra or a $2$-term $L_\infty$-algebra appears in many areas such as string theory, higher symplectic geometry \cite{baez:classicalstring,baez:string}, and Courant algebroids \cite{Roytenberg1}.

-The notion of a homotopy Poisson manifold of degree $n$ was given by Mehta in \cite{Mehta}.
-In particular, homotopy Poisson manifolds of degree $1$ are used to study reduction of symplectic Q-manifolds.
-Such structures have appeared in Voronov's work \cite{Bruce,VoronovHigherP,Voronov1} under the name ``higher Poisson structures'' and Cattaneo and Felder's work \cite{AG} under the name ``$P_\infty$-structures''.
+A homotopy Poisson algebra is a graded commutative algebra with an $L_\infty$-structure whose brackets satisfy the Leibniz rule.
+It has appeared in Voronov's work \cite{VoronovHigherP,Voronov1} under the name ``higher Poisson structures'' and Cattaneo and Felder's work \cite{AG} under the name ``$P_\infty$-structures''.
+See also \cite{Bruce, Mehta} for more recent work involving this structure.
+A homotopy Poisson algebra structure of degree $n$ on a graded commutative algebra $\frka$ means that there is a homotopy Poisson algebra structure on the shifted space $\frka[n]$.
 One interesting example of homotopy Poisson manifolds is given by the dual $\g^*[n-1]$ of an $n$-term $L_\infty$-algebra $\g=\g_0\oplus \g_{-1}\oplus\cdots\oplus\g_{1-n}$, which turns out to be a homotopy Poisson manifold of degree $n-1$.
 This generalizes the fact that there is a Lie-Poisson structure on the dual space of a Lie algebra to the case of $n$-term $L_\infty$-algebras.